dzaky-santino/dzaky-santino/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Dzaky Santino
 =====================================================================================================================================

-Beginner Web Developer
+Programmer
 ----------------------

-I am Dzaky Santino and I am an undergraduate student majoring in Information Systems at Gunadarma University.
-I'm a novice web developer.
-I've always been curious about web developments.
+I am Dzaky Santino and I am a fresh graduate student majoring in Information Systems at Gunadarma University.
+I'm a programmer.
+I have always been interested in web development and other application development.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [My Portfolio](https://dzakysantino.my.id/)
 * ✉️  You can contact me at [dzakysan2002@gmail.com](mailto:dzakysan2002@gmail.com)
-* 🧠  I'm learning Web Development
-* 🤝  I'm open to collaborating on <a href="https://github.com/dzaky-santino" target="blank">Github</a> and <a href="https://discord.gg/2x39Q2vZpb" target="blank">Discord Server</a>
+* 🤝  I'm open to collaborating on <a href="https://github.com/dzaky-santino" target="blank">Github</a>
-* ⚡  I'm always love my gf, hehehehe

 <a href="https://github.com/dzaky-santino" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/dzaky-santino?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>